 |

-Life Cycle: | Perennial |
+Life Cycle: | Perennial. |

-Habitat: | Rocky places, Garigues, Dry Woods, Hills, Cliff tops and sometimes at valley tops. |
+Habitat: | Rocky places, Garigue, Dry Woods, Hills, Cliff tops and sometimes at valley tops. |

 Frequency: | Common |

-Sources in Malta: | Common, especially in garigues and cliffs as at Dingli, Mellieha, Bahrija, Delimara, Qrendi and at valley tops of Wied Encita.
+Localities in Malta: | Common, especially in garigues and cliffs as at Dingli, Mellieha, Bahrija, Delimara, Qrendi and at valley tops of Wied Encita.
 Also Common in Gozo. |

 Plant Height: | 20-80cm. |

-| Dec - Mar |
+| Dec-Mar |

-Poison: | Not Poisonous |
+Poison: | Not Poisonous. |

 The plant is usually found as a short shrub, of about 30cm lying on rocks and cliffs or other similar dry environments.
 It can withstand very well cold, wind and hot dry climates.
 The stems are not so much conspicuous because they are covered by dense leaves and flowers.
 Stems are woody, have greyish-brown bark and is extensively branched forming a bush